CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ```
 > Both properties, $name and $pop_max are columns in the original dataset.

-As the variables depend on properties, you can't just access them using something like `viz.variables.name.value` on `layer:updated`.
+As the variables depend on properties, you can't just access them by using something like `viz.variables.name.value` on `layer:updated`.
 That will throw an error saying: _property needs to be evaluated in a 'feature'_.
 You need to use [carto.Interactivity](/developers/carto-vl/reference/#cartointeractivity).

 ### Feature events